Barbary Wolfberry Fruit (Goji Berry)

 The dried fruit is commonly used in TCM in dosages of 6-15g, taken twice or thrice daily.
 It can be consumed on its own, it can be used as a decoction in formulas for treating Yin Deficiency and Liver Qi Stagnation, it can also be used in a mix of Chinese herbs to make pills.

-As the health benefits of Wolfberries are quite well-known, they are prevalent in processed foods and beverages too.
-For example, Wolfberries are widely used in herbal teas that help with weight management, anti-ageing and liver protection.
-Also, wolfberries are commonly used as a tonic ingredient in soups, porridge, and even hotpot.
+As the health benefits of Goji Berry are quite well-known, they are prevalent in processed foods and beverages too.
+For example, Goji Berry are widely used in herbal teas that help with weight management, anti-aging and liver protection.
+Also, Goji Berry are commonly used as a tonic ingredient in soups, porridge, and even hotpot.

-Other than using Wolfberries in cooking, individuals can also consume the fruit by drinking Goji berry juice or taking Wolfberries supplements as well.
+Other than using Goji Berry in cooking, individuals can also consume the fruit by drinking Goji berry juice or taking Wolfberries supplements as well.